jazzband/django-discover-jenkins/README.md

 django-discover-jenkins
 =======================

-A minimal fork of django-jenkins designed to work with the discover runner, made with simplicity in mind.
+A streamlined fork of django-jenkins designed to work with the default test command and the discover runner.

 Why?
 ----